!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 A few procedures that a chiropractor can use to treat a whiplash injury are:

-This condition is also referred to as degenerative joint disease.
+This condition is also referred to as a degenerative joint disease.
 It involves the wearing down of cartilage that covers the top section of bones.
 This condition leads to swelling and a significant amount of pain.

 As far as the vertebrae are concerned, the joints and discs in the cervical and lumbar regions experience cartilage breakdown.
 You are likely to feel pain and weakness in your legs and arms if the condition produces spurs.